nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-Value of the input command is now "redit cl/J".
+Value of the input command is now `redit cl/J`.

 </box>